Prospective/Accepted Students: please sign up one ATP Information Session date HERE.

 How are students selected for the program?

 Students are identified for the program by admissions advisors at various stages of the application process.
 Students are further reviewed by UW Bothell faculty members.
-Particular interest is given to students who show great promise by overcoming adversity, and demonstrating strong motivation to succeed in college.
+Particular interest is given to students who show great promise by overcoming adversity and demonstrating a strong motivation to succeed in college.

 What is required of students in ATP?

-- Enroll in and successfully complete in the General Learning Strategies (BCUSP 100B) course Autumn and Winter quarters.
+Enroll in and successfully complete in the General Learning Strategies (BCUSP 100) course during Autumn and Winter quarters.
 Students who do not maintain a 2.9 cumulative GPA after Winter Quarter must enroll in and successfully complete the course for Spring Quarter

-- Meet with the ATP academic advisor before registration begins for Winter, Spring, and Autumn 2014 quarters
+Meet with the ATP academic advisor and the ATP director (Sara Ali), before registration begins for Autumn, Winter, and Spring quarters

 How much does the program cost?